-27. Allergy Action Plans
+3. Allergy Action Plans

-- 27.1.1 Allergy action plans are designed to function as Individual Healthcare Plans for children with food allergies, providing medical and parental consent for schools to administer medicines in the event of an allergic reaction, including consent to administer a spare adrenaline auto- injector. - 27.1.2 Westbury Academy recommends using the British Society of Allergy and Clinical Immunology (BSACI) Allergy Action Plan to ensure continuity.
-This is a national plan that has been agreed by the BSACI, the Anaphylaxis Campaign and Allergy UK. - 27.1.3 It is the parent/carer's responsibility to complete the allergy action plan with help from a healthcare professional (e.g. GP/School Nurse/Allergy Specialist) and provide this to the school.
+- 3.1 Allergy action plans are designed to function as Individual Healthcare Plans for children with food allergies, providing medical and parental consent for schools to administer medicines in the event of an allergic reaction, including consent to administer a spare adrenaline auto- injector. - 3.2 Westbury Academy recommends using the British Society of Allergy and Clinical Immunology (BSACI) Allergy Action Plan to ensure continuity.
+This is a national plan that has been agreed by the BSACI, the Anaphylaxis Campaign and Allergy UK. - 3.3 It is the parent/carer's responsibility to complete the allergy action plan with help from a healthcare professional (e.g. GP/School Nurse/Allergy Specialist) and provide this to the school.

-28. Emergency Treatment and Management of Anaphylaxis
+4. Emergency Treatment and Management of Anaphylaxis

-28.1 What to look for:
+- 4.1 What to look for:

 - a) swelling of the mouth or throat

 - b) difficulty swallowing or speaking

 - c) difficulty breathing

-- d) sudden collapse / unconsciousness
+- d) collapse / unconsciousness

 - e) hives, rash anywhere on the body

 - f) abdominal pain, nausea, vomiting

 - g) sudden feeling of weakness

 - h) strong feelings of impending doom

-28.2 Anaphylaxis is likely if all of the following 3 things happen:

-- a) sudden onset (a reaction can start within minutes) and rapid progression of symptoms - b) life threatening airway and/or breathing difficulties and/or circulation problems (e.g. alteration in heart rate, sudden drop in blood pressure, feeling of weakness) - c) changes to the skin e.g. flushing, urticaria (an itchy, red, swollen skin eruption showing markings like nettle rash or hives), angioedema (swelling or puffing of the deeper layers of skin and/or soft tissues, often lips, mouth, face etc.) Note: skin changes on their own are not a sign of an anaphylactic reaction, and in some cases don't occur at all. - 28.2.2 If the pupil has been exposed to something they are known to be allergic to, then it is more likely to be an anaphylactic reaction. - 28.2.3 Anaphylaxis can develop very rapidly, so a treatment is needed that works - 28.2.4 rapidly.
-Adrenaline is the mainstay of treatment and it starts to work within seconds.
-Adrenaline should be administered by an injection into the muscle (intramuscular injection)

-28.3 What does adrenaline do?

-- a) It opens up the airways

-- b) It stops swelling

-- c) It raises the blood pressure.

-28.3.2 Adrenaline must be administered with the minimum of delay as it is more effective in preventing an allergic reaction from progressing to anaphylaxis than in reversing it once the symptoms have become severe.
+- 4.2 Anaphylaxis is likely if all the following 3 things happen: - a) sudden onset (a reaction can start within minutes) and rapid progression of symptoms - b) life threatening airway and/or breathing difficulties and/or circulation problems (e.g. alteration in heart rate, sudden drop in blood pressure, feeling of weakness) - c) changes to the skin e.g. flushing, urticaria (an itchy, red, swollen skin eruption showing markings like nettle rash or hives), angioedema (swelling or puffing of the deeper layers of skin and/or soft tissues, often lips, mouth, face etc.) Note: skin changes on their own are not a sign of an anaphylactic reaction, and in some cases don't occur at all. - 4.3 sudden onset (a reaction can start within minutes) and rapid progression of symptoms - 4.4 life threatening airway and/or breathing difficulties and/or circulation problems (e.g. alteration in heart rate, sudden drop in blood pressure, feeling of weakness) - 4.5 changes to the skin e.g. flushing, urticaria (an itchy, red, swollen skin eruption showing markings like nettle rash or hives), angioedema (swelling or puffing of the deeper layers of skin and/or soft tissues, often lips, mouth, face etc.) Note: skin changes on their own are not a sign of an anaphylactic reaction, and in some cases don't occur at all. - 4.6 The pupil has been exposed to something they are known to be allergic to, then it is more likely to be an anaphylactic reaction. - 4.7 Anaphylaxis can develop very rapidly, so a treatment is needed that works - 4.8 Rapidly.
+Adrenaline is the mainstay of treatment, and it starts to work within seconds.
+Adrenaline should be administered by an injection into the muscle (intramuscular injection) - 4.9 What does adrenaline do? - a) It opens the airways - b) It stops swelling - c) It raises the blood pressure. - 4.10 Adrenaline must be administered with the minimum of delay as it is more effective in preventing an allergic reaction from progressing to anaphylaxis than in reversing it once the symptoms have become severe.

-28.4 Action
+4.11 Action